mccurdyc/www/content/post/2019-11-27-vault-getting-started-locally.md

 log_level = "trace"
 ```

-3. Start the Vault Server
+2. Start the Vault Server

+  - _Note:_ To check the status of Vault at any time, you can run `vault status`.
+The important
+  thing to look for is that, at this point, the Vault server should _not_ yet be initialized.

 ```bash
 vault server -config=/etc/vault.hcl
 ```

-_Note:_ To check that this step was successful, you can run `vault status`.
-The important
-thing to look for is that, at this point, the Vault server should _not_ yet be initialized.

-4. Initialize Vault
+3. Initialize Vault

 ```bash
 vault operator init
 ```

-Now, you should see your Unseal Keys and `vault status` should show that the Vault server is initialized.
+  - Now, you should see your Unseal Keys and `vault status` should show that the Vault server is initialized.

 ```bash
 Unseal Key 1: eTg5Hdqbs2UpUAE4DD0t+HY0nZ51961svAW0qxRllaaI